 How Time4Learning Writing Helps Students with Dyslexia

-Time4Learning’s built-in, online, customizable writing program for elementary, middle, and high school students is called Odyssey Writer.
-It is designed with dyslexia writing support tools such as:
+Time4Learning’s built-in, online, customizable writing program for elementary, middle, and high school students is designed with dyslexia writing support tools such as:

 - A note card tool that allows students to copy and paste information about their chosen topic

 - Graphic organizers to assist in creating connections between ideas before transferring them to outline form

 - Rubrics that assist students in checking for common writing errors

 Choose your subject and grade level to experience demos of Time4Learning’s interactive curriculum.

 Have other questions about homeschooling a child with dyslexia?
 You may find the following pages helpful.